trajectory-learning/class-learning/README.md

 demo1, demo2, demo3...demoN contain the input data for the algorithm, this data is gathered by the experimental setup in the teaching process

 - script(1)(2)(3).txt - contain the demonstrated trajectories by kinesthetic
-                        teaching
+                        teaching, sampled from the UR robot
-- TauN(1)(2)(3).txt - contain the object positions and orientations before kinesthetic teaching (initial configuration) captured by the Kinect sensor
+- TauN(1)(2)(3).txt - contain the object positions and orientations (X,Y,W-per row/object) before
+                      kinesthetic teaching (initial configuration) captured by the Kinect sensor

  demoN/konfigN/
-- scriptX.txt - contain the initial position of the robot for a new situation
+- scriptX.txt - contain the initial position of the UR robot for a new situation
-- TauNX.txt - contains the initial position of the objects for a new situation
+- TauNX.txt - contains the initial position of the objects for a new situation (X,Y,W-per row/object)

 ## Dependencies